Jacob-s-Lab/2025-Biomarkers/tutorial week1.md

 2. Please fill NCHC Account Registration form.
 [NCHC Account Registration form](https://forms.gle/7tT8pnGgwadRAbt28)
 3. After filling out the form, please wait for the TA to add your account to the "2025 Fantastic Genomic Biomarkers and Where to Find Them" project.
-4. Please follow the [link](https://man.twcc.ai/@nchcbio/SJg8LWQEC) to see how to apply for joining a project in order to access the biomedical node`t3-c4.nchc.org.tw`.

 ### Logging into NCHC